Embodying Corporate Culture

 However, when the corporate culture is organic and rooted in the goals of the organization, its approaches to customers, employees, investors and the community at large will be systemic.
 The shared beliefs, approaches and values create a sustainable model, especially when the desired qualities are consistently exhibited by upper management.

 All the uplifting corporate culture bullet points and core values mean absolutely nothing if your employees aren’t empowered to embody them equally.
-If the management team is trusted to make executive decisions when the situation demands it, but the customer service agents and mailroom employees aren’t, then those platitudes aren’t anything but pieces of paper on the wall.
 Display the courage it takes to ensure you align what your organization cares about with the way your organization is run.

 This article has previously been published on Forbes.